View PDF of this article.

 the LCFS Program Statement:

-blenders, producers or importers (“Providers”) of transportation fuels in California, shall be measured on a
+all refiners, blenders, producers or importers (“Providers”) of transportation fuels in California, shall be

-full fuels cycle basis, and may be met through market-based methods by which Providers exceeding the performance
+measured on a full fuels cycle basis, and may be met through market-based methods by which Providers exceeding

-required by a LCFS shall receive credits that may be applied to future obligations or traded to Providers not
+the performance required by a LCFS shall receive credits that may be applied to future obligations or traded to

-cumulatively considers all actions along the supply chain, from initial acquisition, aggregation and processing
+(LCA) approach cumulatively considers all actions along the supply chain, from initial acquisition, aggregation

-of feedstock through conversion of the raw resource into raw product to refining and reforming of the raw
+and processing of feedstock through conversion of the raw resource into raw product to refining and reforming of

-product into a commodity, and including all transport of materials along the way, finishing with the delivery of
+the raw product into a commodity, and including all transport of materials along the way, finishing with the

-the fuel to the end-user.
-For fossil-sourced petroleum based fuels, this is often called a "well-to-pump"
+delivery of the fuel to the end-user.
+For fossil-sourced petroleum based fuels, this is often called a

-assessment; for biofuels, harvesting stages supplant petroleum extraction.
-The ARB has produced an Excel-based
+"well-to-pump" assessment; for biofuels, harvesting stages supplant petroleum extraction.
+The ARB has produced

-online registration form for voluntary registration of Biofuel Producers that can be found here.
+an Excel-based online registration form for voluntary registration of Biofuel Producers that can be found

 by staff and heard by the Board.
 The Method 2A/2B web page provides a summary table listing twenty-six external